-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized Whirlpool service company.

-WHIRLPOOL WILL NOT PAY FOR

-- A. Service calls to: - 1.
-Correct the installation of your dryer. - 2.
-Instruct you how to use your dryer. - 3.
-Replace house fuses or correct house wiring or plumbing. - 4.
-Replace light bulbs. - B. Repairs when your dryer is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your dryer is designed to be repaired in the home. - D. Damage to your dryer caused by accident, misuse, fire, flood, acts of God, or use of products not approved by Whirlpool. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP ® replacement parts and repair labor to correct defects in materials or workmanship.
+Service must be provided by an authorized Whirlpool service company WHIRLPOOL WILL NOT PAY F OR A. Service calls to: 1.
+Correct the installation of your dryer.
+2. Instruct you how to use your dryer.
+Replace house fuses or correct house wiring or plumbing.
+Replace light bulbs.
+B. Repairs when your dryer is used in other than normal, single-family household use.
+C. Pickup and delivery.
+Your dryer is designed to be repaired in the home.
+D. Damage to your dryer caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whi E. Repairs to parts or systems ca appliance. irlpool. aused by unauthorized modifications made to the 6-94

 WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.